The Panel of Environmental and Social Experts: Rational for the POE's Endorsement of the Initial Project

 The POE determined that the dam would be built regardless of the World Bank's Participation and, with its involvement, greater credence and would be given to remedy the social and environmental externalities associated with the project.
 The POE deemed that Laos had two major resources that could be exploited to generate enough revenue to raise the living standards throughout the country.
 In 1997, the POE estimated that large-scale deforestation and lumbering provided 40 percent of the foreign exchange for Laos.
 Due to deforestation caused by the conversion to agriculture and this lumbering, the POE believed that this process was unsustainable.
 As such, the government would seek to utilize hydropower to facilitate development.
 Given previous projects in the Bolaven Plateau in southern Laos, the POE believed that the government alone could not be looked to account and provide for the negative externalities associated with the project.

 In the interest of biodiversity and other environmental concerns, five large vertebrate mammals had been newly discovered in the five years before the 1997 report.
 The area is the largest contiguous forest in Laos with extraordinary botanical richness.
-With out the World Bank's participation, the logging halted by the project would resume along with road building without consideration for local flora and fauna and the Vietnamese and Hmong hunters and traders who depend on them.
+Without the World Bank's participation, the logging halted by the project would resume along with road building without consideration for local flora and fauna and the Vietnamese and Hmong hunters and traders who depend on them.
 Therefore, although the dam would destroy some of the wide life in the area, it was preferable to the deforestation that would continue without intervention.

 Finally, the POE believed that they would lose the ability to establish a model in which environmental and cultural concerns are integral to the interplay between the government, the World Bank, and the private sector.
 Also, a failure to implement the project would be a significant blow and a justifiable source of criticism for the parties involved.
 This blow would undermine the World Bank's ability to fund more development projects and accomplish its goals.